 The first secret to this homemade spiced granola is to cook it a little bit longer than you think.
 I first learned this when making my Maple Almond Butter Granola and have followed the same basic steps to make this granola too!

-After the dry ingredients are mixed, add in the wet ingredients including the coconut oil, maple syrup, vanilla bean paste, and lemon juice.
+After the dry ingredients are mixed, add in the wet ingredients including the coconut oil, maple syrup, and vanilla.

 While the pecan granola will come out of the oven relatively crispy, it's best eaten after 20 minutes of cooling time to get to that absolute ideal crunchy texture.